SOM-Research/jsonSchema-to-uml/README.md

 1. Create a Project or use an existing project in your workspace.
 2. Import the JSON Schema documents.
+3. To generate a UML model from your documents you can right-click on a file or a folder containing your documents.
-3. Right-click on the definition file and select *JSONSchema to UML/Generate a Class diagram*.
-This will generate the UML model corresponding to the input definition under the folder *src-gen* of your project.
+4. A UML model corresponding to the input definition will be generated in the folder *src-gen* of your project.

 ## Visualizing the Class diagram using Papyrus